codingtojoy/points-points-points/src/content/posts/using-the-daily-standup-to-drive-agile-behaviors.md

 ---
-title: "Using the Daily Standup to Drive Agile Behaviors"
+title: "Using the daily standup to drive agile behaviors"
 date: "2020-03-23"
 ---